Understanding the Trauma of having been a member of a High Demand Group with Online Events CPD

 10 days over 3 weekends - September 2019, March & June 2020

-If you wish to express an interest in attending the Certificate in Post-Cult Counselling for 2021 please contact Gillie Jenkinson.
+If you wish to express an interest in attending the next Certificate in Post-Cult Counselling which is likely to take place in 2022, please contact Gillie Jenkinson.

 Hope Valley Therapist Training

-We have developed a 2-day training suitable for therapists wishing to attend CPD and gain an introduction to working with former cult members and survivors of spiritual abuse - please contact Gillie if you are interested in receiving further information.
+We have developed 1-day and 2-day trainings suitable for therapists wishing to attend CPD and gain an introduction to working with former cult members and survivors of spiritual abuse - please contact Gillie if you are interested in receiving further information.